ANCIENT PHILOSOPHY

 THE GOOD LIFE

-Wisdom is a State of the Soul
+Wisdom in the Soul

 AGAINST THE SOPHISTS AND RHETORS